Nike Air Zoom Victory review

 The Air Zoom Victory is Nike's elite, innovative middle distance track spike, relying heavily on the technologies of Nike’s marathon racer, the Alphafly Next%.
 It was engineered with distances of 800m - 5000m in mind.
 Overall, I found the spike to do well for racing, but it was a much different feeling than I have ever had for a track spike.

-It was a very unique ride and gave a springy feeling that was engineered for you to run your fastest for middle-distance races.
-The only real downside was that the underfoot feeling could take time to get used to as well as it is costly at $180.
+It was a very unique ride and gave a springy feeling that allows you to run your fastest for middle-distance races.
+The only real downside was that the underfoot feeling could take time to get used to as well as it is costly at £190.
 That being said I say you try it and if you love it, then it's worth it!

 Buy the Nike Victory if you're looking for: